graphsense/graphsense-REST/clients/python/docs/GeneralApi.md

-    q = "foo" # str | It can be (the beginning of) an address, a transaction or a label currency = "btc" # str | The cryptocurrency (e.g., btc) (optional) limit = 10 # int | Maximum number of search results (optional) if omitted the server will use the default value of 10 include_sub_tx_identifiers = True # bool | Whether to include sub-transaction identifiers (optional) if omitted the server will use the default value of False
+    q = "foo" # str | It can be (the beginning of) an address, a transaction or a label currency = "btc" # str | The cryptocurrency (e.g., btc) (optional) limit = 10 # int | Maximum number of search results (optional) if omitted the server will use the default value of 10 include_sub_tx_identifiers = False # bool | Whether to include sub-transaction identifiers (optional) if omitted the server will use the default value of False include_labels = True # bool | Whether to include labels (optional) if omitted the server will use the default value of True include_actors = True # bool | Whether to include actors (optional) if omitted the server will use the default value of True include_txs = True # bool | Whether to include transactions (optional) if omitted the server will use the default value of True include_addresses = True # bool | Whether to include addresses (optional) if omitted the server will use the default value of True

     # example passing only required values which don't have defaults set
     try: